-What Korean Phrases Can you Learn from Can This Love Be Translated? ( Real Expressions You Can Use Today)
+What Korean Phrases Can You Learn from Can This Love Be Translated?
+Real Expressions Koreans Actually Use

 보기 좋네요 (bo-gi jon-ne-yo)

-Meaning "It looks nice" or "That looks good"
+Meaning "It looks nice" / "That looks good"

 Word Breakdown